KeithHolcomb530/PCBuildingApp-SeniorProjects/README.md

-# This is my "PC Building App" project repository.
+# My "PC Building App" Project Repository

 The "PC Building App" project is a Java-based project that allows the user to create and discover 'PC Build Lists' which can contain computer parts for building a PC.
 The project utilizes JavaFX to create the user interfaces, as well as a PostgreSQL database to manage and store user-created accounts, 'PC Build Lists', as well as all the various computer parts that users can put into their 'PC Build Lists'.